Second Epistle of Peter: Relationship with the Epistle of Jude

 In general, most scholars believe that Jude was written first, and 2 Peter shows signs of adapting phrases from Jude for its specific situation.
+Others have also argued that 2nd Peter is dependant on both the epistle of Jude and the Apocalypse of Peter.

 Canonical acceptance

 The earliest undisputed mention of 2 Peter is by the theologian Origen (c.
-185–254) in his Commentary on the Gospel of John, although he marks it as "doubted"/"disputed".
+185–254) in his Commentary on the Gospel of John, in which he states:

+Peter, on whom the Church of Christ was built, against which the gates of Hades shall not prevail, left only one epistle of acknowledged genuineness.
+Suppose we allow that he left a second, which is doubtful.

 Origen mentioned no explanation for the doubts, nor did he give any indication concerning the extent or location.
-Donald Guthrie suggests that "It is fair to assume, therefore, that he saw no reason to treat these doubts as serious, and this would mean to imply that in his time the epistle was widely regarded as canonical."
+According to Donald Guthrie this means that Origen "saw no reason to treat these doubts as serious, and this would mean to imply that in his time the epistle was widely regarded as canonical."
 Acceptance of the letter into the canon did not occur without some difficulty; however, "nowhere did doubts about the letter's authorship take the form of definitive rejection."

 Origen, in another passage, has been interpreted as considering the letter to be Petrine in authorship.
 Before Origen's time, the evidence is inconclusive; there is a lack of definite early quotations from the letter in the writings of the Apostolic Fathers, though possible use or influence has been located in the works of Clement of Alexandria (d. c.
 211), Theophilius (d. c.
 183), Aristides (d. c.
 134), Polycarp (d.
 155), and Justin (d.
 165).